Employment and employee benefits in Spain: overview

 If employers do not comply with their consultation duties, they can be subject to administrative fines and the measures already taken can be declared invalid.

-If employers fail to consult employee representatives when appropriate, employees can file a claim in an employment court to prevent the action going ahead.
+If employers fail to consult workers' legal representatives when appropriate, employees can file a claim in an employment court to prevent the action going ahead.

 Employment contracts are automatically transferred with the business to the new employer.
 All the old employer's rights, powers, duties and liabilities under, or in connection with, the contract are also transferred.